alinxie/databricks-cli/README.rst

 the stack configuration template with the name, adding ``deployed`` right before the ``.json`` extension:
 ``/path/to/config.deployed.json`` (Subject to change).

-To overwrite existing workspace or dbfs notebooks and directories at the target path, the --overwrite flag ``-o`` must be added.
+To overwrite existing workspace or dbfs notebooks and directories at the target path, the ``--overwrite-workspace`` or ``overwrite-dbfs``, respectively, should be added.

 .. code::

-    $ databricks stack deploy --overwrite /path/to/config.json
-    Deploying stack at: /path/to/config.json
+    $ databricks stack deploy --overwrite-notebooks --overwrite-dbfs /path/to/config.json Deploying stack at: /path/to/config.json
     Deploying stack <stack-name>